thosgood/maths-dictionary/README.md

 # Maths Dictionary

-As part of an ongoing project on categorical translation, I'm organising an open-source multilingual dictionary of mathematical terminology.
+This repository hosts an open-source community-driven multilingual dictionary of mathematical terminology.
+It's growing slowly, and will one day hopefully outgrow its current format.
+Please do get in touch if you'd like to either contribute or just chat.

-You can see the live website version at https://thosgood.net/maths-dictionary/ .
+You can see the live website version at [thosgood.net/maths-dictionary](https://thosgood.net/maths-dictionary/).

 [![JSON validation](https://github.com/thosgood/maths-dictionary/actions/workflows/main.yml/badge.svg)](https://github.com/thosgood/maths-dictionary/actions/workflows/main.yml)